Robust Parametric Estimation of Avian Cranial Morphology: Results

 \subsection{Correlation between Skull Dimensions and Orbit Curvature}

-After applying the proposed approaches for extracting the skull dimension and geometric curvature parameters, we perform a statistical analysis on the quantities.
-In particular, our analysis reveals a strong correlation between the dimensions of the skull and the curvature of the orbit (see Fig.~\ref{fig:plots_with_regression}).
+After applying the proposed approaches for extracting the skull dimension and geometric curvature parameters, we perform a detailed analysis of the quantities.
+In Fig.~\ref{fig:plots_with_data_and_tree}, we present the phylomorphospace of the orbit curvature in Darwin's finches and their relatives, which illustrates the wide range of morphological variation across both the finch radiation and the outgroup relatives.

+Next, we perform a statistical analysis on the orbit curvature and the skull dimensions.
+Our analysis reveals a strong correlation between the dimensions of the skull and the curvature of the orbit (see Fig.~\ref{fig:plots_with_regression}).
 For both Darwin's finches and their relatives, a high Spearman correlation is observed between the sphere radius (inversely related to the orbit curvature) and the skull's length, width, and height.
 Specifically, for Darwin's finches, the Spearman correlation coefficients between sphere radius and length $x$, width $y$, and height $z$ are 0.740, 0.802, and 0.774, respectively.
 For the relatives of Darwin's finches, these correlations are even stronger: 0.708, 0.843, and 0.893.
 This indicates that larger skulls tend to have larger orbit radii, and therefore, lower curvature.
 The Pearson correlation analysis confirms this inverse relationship, showing negative correlations between curvature and the skull dimensions.
 If we consider all Darwin's finches and their relatives together, the correlation coefficients are 0.758, 0.832, and 0.844.
 It is noteworthy that these findings align with established principles of biological scaling, or allometry, where the relative size of anatomical features changes with overall body size~\cite{schmidt1984scaling}.

 Also, note that the shaded region around each regression line in Fig.~\ref{fig:plots_with_regression} represents the confidence interval for the linear approximation.
 For the main cluster of data points (curvature between 0.2 and 0.4), this interval is relatively narrow, indicating that the linear model is a reasonable approximation for describing the central tendency of the data.
 More detailed statistical results are provided in SI Section~S2.